JAVAHERI, Mohammad H. Komponistenlexikon

 Mobil: 0178/30 79 653

-E-Mail: mohammad (dot) h (dot) javaheri (at) gmail (dot) com
+E-Mail: m89 (dot) javaheri (at) gmail (dot) com

-Homepage: http://mohammad-h-javaheri.com/
+Homepage: https://mohammadhjavaheri.wordpress.com/

 * 19.09.1989 Tehran, Iran

-Mohammad H. Javaheri (1989-) is an Iranian Composer, was born and raised in Tehran.
-In 2019, he was named as “a composer we will surely still hear from in the future” (NMZ newspaper, Germany), and has been highlighted in several published news articles and websites including the LA Times.
-Along with a temptation for exploring and combining various musical languages across his body of work, Mohammad’s music has been described as ‘tense’, ‘sensational’, ‘detailistic’, and ‘soulful’, and he inherently crafts his ‘own sound’ (Toshio Hosokawa, SYNTHETIS 2019).
+Along with a temptation to explore and combine various musical languages across his body of work, Mohammad’s music has been described as ‘tense’, ‘sensational’, ‘detailed’, and ‘soulful’, and he inherently crafts his ‘own sound’ (Toshio Hosokawa, SYNTHETIS 2019).
 His work finds expression across a range of forms, with or without/only electronics.
-As a sought-after composer, he has been invited around the world to present his works, working with well-known artists, ensembles and institutes on a regular basis.
+As a sought-after composer, he has been invited around the world to present his works, working with well-known artists, ensembles, and institutes on a regular basis.

-He is currently a composer at via nova – zeitgenössische Musik in Thüringen e.
-V. and also a composer member of DKV, DEFKOM, and FEM (German Composers Association, German Film Composers Union and Department of E-Music).
-He has given seminars on “Blocked Form and Transformation/Necessity of Establishing Digital Orchestras in 21st Century” at Bilkent University and at SYNTHETIS 2019, Poland; he has been a guest speaker on “Transcultural Music” at Hochschule für Musik Franz Liszt Weimar; and is an invited guest composer/lecturer at Nagoya College of Music in Japan and University of Art-Tehran in Iran, in 2021.
-His scores have been published in France and the USA by BabelScores and UCLA library (Contemporary Music Score Collection), respectively.
-Moreover, several of his compositions will be published by “Petrichor Records” in the USA.
+He is currently a composer member of DKV, DEFKOM, and FEM (German Composers Association, German Film Composers Union and Department of E-Music), and also working with via nova – Zeitgenössische Musik in Thüringen e.
+V. based in Weimar.
+Moreover, he is a member and performer of Rundfunkorchestra, and teaches composition, music theory, and piano at Connect 4 Education.
+He has given numerous seminars such as “Blocked Form and Transformation/Necessity of Establishing Digital Orchestras in 21st Century” at Bilkent University Music Department and SYNTHETIS 2019 in Poland; he has been a guest speaker on “Transcultural Music” at Hochschule für Musik Franz Liszt Weimar; and is an invited guest composer/lecturer at Nagoya College of Music in Japan, University of Art-Tehran in Iran in 2021, Bilkent Architecture Department in 2022, and Tehran University in 2024.
+His scores have been published in France and the USA by BabelScores and UCLA Library (Contemporary Music Score Collection), respectively.
+Moreover, several of his compositions have been published by Score Follower, Petrichor Records, and Gilgamesh Art & Culture, and Kaleidoscope LA in the USA.
+As a curator, he is organizing and managing The Joy of Listening Online Colloquium, a study group focusing on contemporary repertoire, and a Live Instagram program called Talk Shop Series, which is a discussion with composers about their recent approaches and research towards their works.

 Prior to his compositional output, Mohammad completed his first degree in Computer Software, whilst also studying at Tehran Conservatory, playing flute in its orchestra in 2009.
 He then completed a bachelor’s degree in Setar performance: Iranian Music Performance at Tehran University of Art in 2015.
 During this time, he worked as a piano instructor at Tehran Conservatory and composed music for several Iranian TV series.
 He performed as a Bass Singer in Tehran Choir’s, as well as a Setarist and Flutist in orchestras, performing in venues such as ZKM Next Generation 8:0, SeaM Studio, and Tehran Vahdat Concert Hall with the conductor Alexander Rahbari.